feiying1460/watchdog/README.md

-This a set of scrips that generally, use telnet(1) to reboot a modem if a set of network tests repeatedly fail.
-In particular it runs an infinite loop that, every five minutes:
+This a set of scrips that generally, use telnet to reboot a modem if a set of network tests repeatedly fail.
+In particular watchdog.sh runs an infinite loop that, every five minutes:

 - Performs three Internet connectivity tests: (1) a DNS resolution on google.com, (2) a reverse DNS resolution on Google’s DNS server (8.8.8.8), and